Bank of Nova Scotia (BNS) to Release Earnings on Tuesday

-Bank of Nova Scotia (TSE:BNS – Get Rating) (NYSE:BNS) last released its quarterly earnings data on Tuesday, November 29th.
-The bank reported C$2.06 earnings per share for the quarter, topping the consensus estimate of C$1.99 by C$0.07.
-Bank of Nova Scotia had a return on equity of 13.78% and a net margin of 33.27%.
-The business had revenue of C$7.63 billion during the quarter, compared to analysts’ expectations of C$8.07 billion.
+Bank of Nova Scotia (NYSE:BNS – Get Rating) (TSE:BNS) last announced its quarterly earnings data on Tuesday, November 29th.
+The bank reported $1.55 EPS for the quarter, topping the consensus estimate of $1.49 by $0.06.
+The company had revenue of $5.73 billion during the quarter, compared to the consensus estimate of $6.21 billion.
+Bank of Nova Scotia had a net margin of 21.26% and a return on equity of 15.54%.
+On average, analysts expect Bank of Nova Scotia to post $6 EPS for the current fiscal year and $6 EPS for the next fiscal year.

 Bank of Nova Scotia Stock Performance

-The Bank of Nova Scotia engages in the provision of various banking products and services in Canada, the United States, Mexico, Peru, Chile, Colombia, the Caribbean and Central America, and internationally.
-It operates through four segments: Canadian Banking, International Banking, Global Wealth Management, and Global Banking and Markets.
+The Bank of Nova Scotia engages in the provision of financial products and services including personal, commercial, corporate, and investment banking.
+It operates through the following segments: Canadian Banking, International Banking, Global Wealth Management, Global Banking and Markets, and Other.
+The Other segment includes group treasury and smaller operating segments.

 - MarketBeat Week in Review – 2/20 – 2/24